Articles

 • Directly motivates objectives and goals

-• Inspires your company culture
+• Inspires your company culture and describes your company's mission

 A vision statement: